Treatment

 The Allergan portfolio includes options suitable for all Fitzpatrick skin types and most skin sensitivities.

-Can I combine Allergan with other brand products?
+Can I combine Botox with other brand products?

 Yes.
-We often combine products across manufacturers based on what is optimal for each treatment area.
+We often pair Botox with filler or skin treatments from other lines based on what is optimal for each area.

 What if I have had Allergan products elsewhere?